Flag of Australia

-The flag of Australia, also known as the Australian Blue Ensign, is based on the British Blue Ensign—a blue field with the Union Jack in the upper hoist quarter—augmented with a large white seven-pointed star (the Commonwealth Star) and a representation of the Southern Cross constellation, made up of five white stars (one small five-pointed star and four, larger, seven-pointed stars).
-Australia also has a number of other official flags representing its people and core functions of government.
+The national flag of Australia is based on the British Blue Ensign—a blue field with the Union Jack in the upper hoist quarter—defaced with a large white seven-pointed star (the Commonwealth Star) and a representation of the Southern Cross constellation, made up of five white stars (one small five-pointed star and four, larger, seven-pointed stars).
+Australia also has a number of other official flags representing its states and territories, Indigenous peoples and government bodies.